benstaniford/pimon/README.md

 Steps to Deploy in Portainer:

-- Login to Portainer: Open your browser and go to http://localhost:9000 (or the IP address of the machine where Portainer is running).
+- Login to Portainer: Open your browser and go to http://localhost:9000 (or the IP address and port of the machine where Portainer is running).

 - Create a New Stack:
     - Click on "Stacks" in the left sidebar.